 At fischer, we primarily see this challenge as an opportunity, and we do not want to leave anything up to chance.
 That is why we have created the fischer Sustainability Campus.
-This institution is focused on two different target audiences.
-The first are company managers.
-They are familiarised specifically and consistently with fischer's sustainability strategy.
-Managers help share information throughout our company.
-Their task is to exemplify corporate values and be able to convey and explain strategic objectives.

-The second target audience is much larger.
-It includes representatives of other companies who want to master the issue of sustainability for themselves.
+The target group for this programme is representatives of other companies who want to master the issue of sustainability for themselves.
 The fischer Sustainability Campus teaches the essential basics of sustainability and offers a low-threshold introduction to sustainable corporate orientation.
 With the fischer Sustainability Campus, we want to create a network for exchange and mutual learning, in order to address challenges together in line with "SDG 17 Partnerships for the goals".
+In order to continue developing the services offered by fischer Sustainability Campus and provide participants with even better support with their entry into the holistic sustainable corporate orientation and implementation of sustainability in practice, we entered into a strategic cooperation in 2024 with a partner who offers a concept and software with tools for sustainability analyses, measures and reporting.